rockettheme/docs/Docs/wordpress/themes/akuatik/INDEX.md

 ---
 title: Akuatik
-description: Your Guide to Using the Akuatik Template for Joomla
+description: Your Guide to Using the Akuatik Theme for WordPress
-breadcrumb: /joomla:Joomla/!templates:Templates/!akuatik:Akuatik
+breadcrumb: /wordpress:WordPress/!themes:Themes/!akuatik:Akuatik

 ---